 The Need for Better Control

 High blood pressure is a contributing factor to major health conditions including heart attack, heart failure, stroke, kidney failure, and many others.

-Nearly 86 million adults (about 1 in 3) in the United States have high blood pressure and nearly half of those people don't have their blood pressure controlled.
+Around 121.5 million adults (about 1 in 2) in the United States have high blood pressure and nearly half of those people don’t have their blood pressure controlled.

 Benefits of SMBP

 Out-of-office BP measurements are recommended to confirm the diagnosis of hypertension because significant numbers of patients have different blood pressures outside of the office compared to when they are in the office.
 White-coat hypertension is when people with high office blood pressures do not have high blood pressures outside of the office.
 Masked hypertension is when people with non-hypertensive blood pressures in the office have high blood pressures when measured outside of the office.
 For these reasons, out-of-office BP measurements are extremely important for accurately assessing a person’s blood pressure and making a diagnosis.

 Better manage patient blood pressure

 Out-of-office BP measurements are recommended for titration of BP-lowering medication, in conjunction with telehealth counseling or clinical interventions.
 Once patients are diagnosed with hypertension, SMBP can be used before subsequent office visits to easily and accurately determine if their blood pressure is controlled.
 While there is limited evidence that using SMBP alone in individuals with hypertension improves blood pressure control compared to usual care, there is strong evidence that using SMBP plus additional clinical support is more effective than usual care in lowering blood pressure and improving control among patients with hypertension.

 Patients who engage in SMBP may be more likely to take action to improve their health in other ways.